Graph sub-sampling for divide-and-conquer algorithms in large networks: Theoretical Results

-{\it where $\hat C^{(S)}$ and $(C^*)^{(S)}$ are the estimated and true clustering matrices, respectively, restricted to sub-graph $S$.}\\
+{\it where $\hat \bC^{(S)}$ and $\bC^{(S)}$ are the estimated and true clustering matrices, respectively, restricted to sub-graph $S$.}\\

-See \cite{mukherjee2021two} for the proof of this result.
 There are two main parts to the bound in \eqref{eq:pace_theory}.
 The first term quantifies the performance of the community detection algorithm on a randomly chosen sub-graph $S$ which is mainly a function of the clustering algorithm.
-On the other hand, the second term measures how well the graph is covered by the sub-samples, and depends only on the sub-sampling procedure.
+On the other hand, the second term measures how well the graph is covered by the sub-samples and depends only on the sub-sampling procedure.

 As our interest is on the sub-sampling step, we focus on this second term.
-Indeed, the authors of $\mathsf{PACE}$ provide two special cases of the results under the RN sampling scheme and Ego neighborhoods.
+Indeed, the authors of $\mathsf{PACE}$ provide two special cases of the results under the RN sampling scheme and ego neighborhood sampling.
 As we do not discuss ego neighborhoods, we omit discussion of this result.
 The following gives the results for RN sampling.\\